Skip to content ↓

 The NHS Change for Life website contains useful information about making healthy food choices.

-We ask that lunch boxes and water bottles are clearly named.
+We ask that lunch boxes and water bottles be clearly named.
 Each class has a designated Lunchtime Supervisor (Play Leader) to care for the children during the lunch hour.

 Drinks and Snacks